SoftUni-Internal/interactive-content/EN/05-Reflection-and-Annotations/02-Reflection-API.md

 ```

-Now, let us obtain our methods and interfaces in our classes.
+Now, let us obtain the methods and interfaces in our classes.

 Interfaces are also represented by `Class` objects in Java Reflection: